K. R. Narayanan: Political initiation

-Vice Presidency (1992 - 1997)
+Vice President of India (1992–1997)

 K. R. Narayanan was elected as the vice-president of India on 21 August 1992, under the presidency of Shankar Dayal Sharma.
-His name had been proposed initially by V. P. Singh, former Prime Minister and the then leader of the Janata Dal parliamentary party.
+His name had been proposed initially by V. P. Singh, former prime minister and the then leader of the Janata Dal parliamentary party.
 The Janata Dal and the parliamentary left parties had jointly declared him as their candidate, and this had later garnered support from the Congress under P. V. Narasimha Rao, leading to a unanimous decision on his election.
 On his relationship with the Left front, Narayanan later clarified that he was neither a devotee nor a blind opponent of Communism; they had known of his ideological differences, but had supported him as vice-president (and later as president) because of special political circumstances that prevailed in the country.
 He had benefited from their support, and in turn, their political positions had gained acceptability.
 When the Babri Masjid was demolished on 6 December 1992, he described the event as the "greatest tragedy India has faced since the assassination of Mahatma Gandhi".

-He was the first president to vote in the Lok sabha elections and addressed the state assembly.